1949 sterling devaluation: Historical context

 The devaluation, unlike the competitive 1931 sterling devaluation, was done in cooperation between all European nations.
-There was a general understanding among European nations that sterling was overvalued and would need to be devalued.
+There was a general understanding among European nations that the sterling was overvalued and would need to be devalued.
 The IMF was in favour of a devaluation and wanted it to happen to allow other European currencies to also devalue.
 The timing of the devaluation remained unsure.
 This led to progressive pressure on the currency, up to a breaking point forcing the British government to devalue.

 The fundamental cause of the devaluation was a structural trade deficit of the United Kingdom with the United States.
 But in the short run, speculation also played a role.
 As there were capital controls in place, speculation could not take place through regular currency markets as speculative purchases of currency were forbidden by the controls.
 Instead, speculative pressure mounted through leads and lags.

 Consequences

-The immediate consequences of the devaluation were that other countries followed suit.
+The immediate consequences of the devaluation were that other countries, many in the sterling area, followed suit.
 Australia, Burma, Ceylon, Denmark, Egypt, Finland, Greece, India, Iraq, Ireland, Israel, Netherlands, New Zealand, South Africa and Sweden all also devalued their currencies by 30.5%.
-France, Portugal, Belgium and Canada devalued their currencies slightly less than the UK.
+France, Portugal, Belgium and Canada devalued their currencies slightly less than did the UK.

-According to Larry Elliott, the devaluation "highlighted Britain's diminished world status".
+According to Larry Elliott (economics editor of The Guardian), the devaluation "highlighted Britain's diminished world status".

 The devaluation also laid the ground for negotiations that would lead to the European Payments Union (EPU).